Hodjy/Hodjy/README.md

 ### :smile: About me:

-My name is Hod, a Software Developer.
+My name is Yehuda, a Software Developer.
 Currently looking for a junior development position.
 Loves to learn and experience new things.